A hydrocele is a collection of fluid within the tunica vaginalis, a sealed pouch of membrane that surrounds the testes.

 Simple Hydrocele

-Simple hydroceles are common in newborn males.
+Simple hydroceles are common, occurring in 5-10% of newborn males.
 They occurs where fluid is trapped in the tunica vaginalis.
-Usually this fluid gets reabsorbed over time and the hydrocele disappears.
+Usually, the fluid gets reabsorbed over time and the hydrocele disappears.

 Communicating Hydrocele

-Communicating hydroceles occur where the tunica vaginalis around the testicle is connected with the peritoneal cavity via a pathway called the processus vaginalis.
-This allows fluid to travel from the peritoneal cavity into the hydrocele, allowing the hydrocele to fluctuate in size.
+Communicating hydroceles occur where the tunica vaginalis around the testicle remains connected to the peritoneal cavity via a pathway called the processus vaginalis.
+Fluid can travel from the peritoneal cavity to the hydrocele, allowing the hydrocele to fluctuate in size.

 Examination